 You should have satisfactorily completed the prerequisite courses GRAP2646 Advanced Fashion Design Studio 2 or GRAP2460 Fashion Design Studio 8 before you commence this course.

 You should undertake GRAP2710 Practice-Led Research Design at the same time as this course as it contains areas of knowledge and skills which are implemented together in practice.
 These are co-requisite courses.

 Note it is a condition of enrolment at RMIT that you accept responsibility for ensuring that you have completed the prerequisite/s and agree to concurrently enrol in co-requisite courses before enrolling in a course.

 For your information please refer to RMIT Course Requisites policy http://www.rmit.edu.au/browse;ID=twx09y07zi1c

 Your Practice: Context and Concepts

-This course provides the framework for conceptualising and contextualising an individual and original, innovative fashion design body of work.
-This course extends your professional and critical knowledge of a selected range of technical, creative, cultural and professional issues.
+With guidance from your studio supervisors, you will develop the framework for conceptualising and contextualising an individual and original, innovative fashion design body of work.
+This course extends your professional and critical knowledge of a selected range of technical, creative, cultural and professional issues related to fashion practice.

 Objectives/Learning Outcomes/Capability Development